 - Liquidators are unlike other professionals as they must undertake their duties even if they will not be paid.
 Increasing activity by unregulated advisers is seeing a rise in phoenix activity and related asset dissipation, as well as destruction of books and records and lack of co-operation with liquidators.
 These activities are further reducing the assets available to meet the cost of the liquidation process and provide a return to creditors.
 Where there are insufficient assets, liquidators are still required to undertake their statutory duties, including investigations and reporting to ASIC.
-ARITA's research indicates the population of less than 700 liquidators has to write-off some \$100 million in unrecoverable fees each year. - Unlike other regulated populations, liquidators must seek to recover estimated IFM levies from short term appointments and the levy estimates provided by ASIC have proven to be very unreliable.
+ARITA's research indicates the population of less than 700 liquidators has to write-off some \$100 million in unrecoverable fees each year. - Unlike other regulated populations, liquidators must seek to recover estimated IFM levies from short term one off appointments and the levy estimates provided by ASIC have proven to be very unreliable.
+There is no ongoing relationship which can facilitate adjustments for any variation in the actual IFM.
 High estimates disadvantage creditors and low estimates disadvantage insolvency practitioners and their ability to properly recover their costs. - Liquidators are already obliged to carry out significant, often unpaid work on behalf of ASIC and the government, even if they are unable to recover their fees.
-This unique situation means liquidators are being double taxed by the IFM when they are already subsidising ASIC. - Insolvency practitioners must have their remuneration approved by creditors or the Court who may not into consideration the cost impact of the IFM.
+This unique situation means liquidators are being double taxed by the IFM when they are already subsidising ASIC.

+- Insolvency practitioners must have their remuneration approved by creditors or the Court who may not take into consideration the cost impact of the IFM.
 This places an unreasonable burden on liquidators, especially those dealing in the SME space where remuneration is often unrecoverable. - The IFM levy is considerably unjust given the very high cost per liquidator compared to other similar regulated populations and international comparatives; it also disregards for the work done by liquidators in support of ASIC (including having to pay to search ASIC's corporate register in order to report back to ASIC) and the limited benefits from the current ASIC supervision.

-We again call for the Government to reconsider the inefficiencies of the ex-post model and change the model to one which sets a fee at the start of the financial year based on ASIC's budget and then smooths costs in subsequent financial years.
+We again call for the Government to reconsider the inefficiencies of the ex-post model and change the model to one which sets a fee at the start of the financial year based on ASIC's budget and then smooths costs in subsequent financial years, replicating the approach taken by AFSA.
 We note that notwithstanding the ex-post nature of the IFM, there are still "Adjustments for prior year (under or over recovery)" occurring for most regulated populations, so the ex-post model does not achieve the objective of ensuring that each regulated population pays the actual cost of its regulation for that year.